kotelnikov/mgos_telegram/README.md

 `user_data` Pass here some user data in case you need to manage it in your callback (it may be some pointer to the object or another data) or otherwise pass the `null` for this argument.

-`TGB.send(chat_id, message_text, json_data, callback, user_data)` This method we use for sending messages through the Telegram Bot API.
+`TGB.pub(chat_id, message_text, json_data, callback, user_data)` This method we use for sending messages through the Telegram Bot API.

 ##### Arguments: